Stress & Heart Health

 Among other things, stress and anxiety can have a negative impact on our heart health.

-Dr Say states that heightened stress, especially when it’s prolonged, can have a detrimental impact on the health of our hearts.
-When a person is stressed, their body releases adrenaline, which in turn can increases heart rate, blood pressure and blood sugar levels.
+Dr Miranda Say, clinical neuropsychologist, states that heightened stress, especially when it’s prolonged, can have a detrimental impact on the health of our hearts.
+When a person is stressed, their body releases adrenaline, which in turn can increase heart rate, blood pressure and blood sugar levels.
 Over a long period of time, this can increase the risk of heart disease.
 In addition to this, stress tends to increase behaviours that increase heart disease risk, such as smoking, physical inactivity, increased consumption of alcohol and overeating.

 Common symptoms of stress